 You’ve probably heard a lot about accountability, particularly leadership.
 But what does it refer to, and how does it contribute to effective management in a company?
 Before you know more deeply, you must understand the outline of the understanding of accountability or liability.
 In short, accountability is the liability of one party to another party related to activities such as reports, administration, and bookkeeping.

 When a company gives you responsibility, you must definitely show accountability.
 It involves making personal decisions to engage in a situation and showing a willingness to strive to achieve the results the company wants.

-We’ll deeply cover the more profound understanding, functionality, and elements you’ll need to maintain corporate accountability.
-In addition, you can understand how the behavior of responsible people can build trust, relationships and even affect the company’s business outcomes.
+We’ll deeply cover the more profound understanding, functionality, and elements you’ll need to maintain corporate liability.
+In addition, you can understand how the behavior of responsible people can build trust, and relationships and even affect the company’s business outcomes.

 What is Accountability?